Ryqix

 Supply pressure: Low

 Ryqix DNA Map keeps many assets on one screen: strong, balanced and fragile structures, plus assets whose structure is changing.
-This page keeps the coin-specific memory open; the software layer keeps the wider market context alive.
+The coin page keeps asset-specific memory open; DNA Map keeps wider market-wide structure changes visible in the software layer.

 Pro opens why the structure changed.

-The public page shows the live structure state and recorded trail.
-Pro connects the state with thresholds, absorption behavior, supply load, value-area distance, DNA Map position and condition tracking.
+The public layer keeps the live structure state and recorded trail visible.
+Pro connects that trail with thresholds, absorption behavior, supply load, value-area distance, DNA Map position and condition tracking.

 See the reason in Pro